dylanwebbc/GolfPredictionModel/README.txt

-  golfer names file is now modified within the program to prevent bugs added failsafe against adding duplicate data removed year as an argument and program automatically infers year
+  golfer names file is now modified within the program to prevent bugs added failsafe against adding duplicate data removed year as an argument and program automatically infers year V 3.6 -- 9/27/21 fixed new year functionality

-A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using python and R
+A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour and then ranks them using Bayesian analysis
+Built using python and R
 Utilizes data scraped from pgatour.com and vegasinsider.com